 Many recover within a few months, but 60% continue to have speech problems over 6 months post-stroke.

 However, slow recovery is likely due to low volume of treatment.
-When insurance stops covering time with an SLP, many patients stop speech therapy altogether, which stops recovery as a result.
+When insurance stops covering therapy sessions with an SLP, many patients stop speech therapy altogether, which stops or greatly slows recovery as a result.
 (See: what to expect 5 years after stroke for more info.)

 That’s why it’s important to continue speech therapy at home with speech therapy apps.
 This provides the brain with the stimulation needed to keep recovery going well past the 6 month mark.